skerit/sputnik/README.md

 When no order is given, the default value of 10 is used.

 The lower the order, the faster it'll be executed.

+### launch([order, others])

+Begin all the stages that have not yet been started.

+You can pass the an array containing stage names.
+They will then be started in said order.

+When the 'others' parameter is true or undefined, any remaining stage will be started in order of appearance.

+If it's false, it will be ignored.